Xavier Bettel: Second term

 Following the 2018 election, he became the first openly gay prime minister in the world to be reappointed for a second term.
-He began his second term when his government was formed on 5 December 2018, which he again led with Deputy Prime Minister Etienne Schneider, and with the Greens' Félix Braz appointed in the new position of Second Deputy Prime Minister as a reflection of his party's stronger seat share.
-The government was a continuation between the Democratic Party, the Luxembourg Socialist Workers' Party, and The Greens from the Bettel I government, with minor changes.
+He began his second term when his government was formed on 5 December 2018, which he led with co-Deputy Prime Ministers François Bausch and Dan Kersch.
+The government is a continuation between the Democratic Party, the Luxembourg Socialist Workers' Party, and The Greens from the Bettel I government, with minor changes.

 On 16 September 2019, following a short bilateral meeting on the status of Brexit negotiations, Bettel continued a press conference without British Prime Minister Boris Johnson, after Johnson abruptly pulled out due to an anti-Brexit protest held by British citizens living in Luxembourg.
 Bettel gestured towards Johnson's empty podium and confirmed that the UK Government had not tabled any concrete proposals for amendments to the UK's Withdrawal Agreement, particularly the "Irish backstop" that Johnson wished to replace.
 This being despite the public pronouncements of Prime Minister Johnson and the UK's departure date from the EU fast approaching.
 Pro-Brexit UK media reported the matter as an ambush, whilst other UK and international media outlets largely saw the incident, as well as the reaction of pro-Brexit UK media outlets to it, as confirming the increasing hypersensitivity of pro-Brexit pundits and politicians to criticism.